PhungDucKien/excelium/slate/source/includes/_mobile_api.md

 locator | an element locator identifying a drop-down menu text | the value to match with the result

-## Assert Selected Label Not Contain
+## Assert Selected Label Not Match

-Asserts that option label (visible text) for selected option in the specified select element not contain the given value.
+Asserts that option label (visible text) for selected option in the specified select element not match the given value.
 When the assert fails, the test is aborted.

 ### Usage

 `
-assertSelectedLabelNotContain(locator, text)
+assertSelectedLabelNotMatch(locator, text)
 `

 `
-assertSelectedLabelNotContain(parentLocator, locator, text)
+assertSelectedLabelNotMatch(parentLocator, locator, text)
 `

 ### Parameters